-Rhophylac® (immune globulin intravenous human solution) is a sterile Rh0(D) Immune Globulin Intravenous (Human) solution in a ready-to-use prefilled syringe for intravenous or intramuscular injection.
-One syringe contains at least 1500 IU (300 mcg) of IgG antibodies to Rh0(D) in a 2 mL solution, sufficient to suppress the immune response to at least 15 mL of Rh-positive RBCs.1 The product potency is expressed in IUs by comparison to the World Health Organization (WHO) standard, which is also the US and the European Pharmacopoeia standard.
+Rhophylac is a sterile Rh0(D) Immune Globulin Intravenous (Human) (anti-D) solution in a ready-to-use prefilled glass syringe for intravenous or intramuscular injection.
+One syringe contains at least 1500 IU (300 mcg) of IgG antibodies to Rh0(D) in a 2 mL solution, sufficient to suppress the immune response to at least 15 mL of Rh-positive RBCs.2 The product potency is expressed in IUs by comparison to the World Health Organization (WHO) standard, which is also the US and the European Pharmacopoeia standard.

 Plasma is obtained from healthy Rh0(D)-negative donors who have been immunized with Rh0(D)-positive RBCs.
 The donors are screened carefully to reduce the risk of receiving donations containing blood-borne pathogens.
-Each plasma donation used in the manufacture of Rhophylac® (immune globulin intravenous human solution) is tested for the presence of HBV surface antigen (HBsAg), HIV-1/2, and HCV antibodies.
-In addition, plasma used in the manufacture of Rhophylac® (immune globulin intravenous human solution) is tested by FDA-licensed Nucleic Acid Testing (NAT) for HIV and HCV and found to be negative.
-An investigational NAT for HBV is also performed on all source plasma used and found to be negative; however, the significance of a negative result has not been established.
-The source plasma is also tested by NAT for hepatitis A virus (HAV) and B19 virus (B19V).
+Each plasma donation used in the manufacture of Rhophylac is tested for the presence of HBV surface antigen (HBsAg), HIV-½, and HCV antibodies.
+In addition, plasma used in the manufacture of Rhophylac is tested by FDA-licensed Nucleic Acid Testing (NAT) for HBV, HCV, and HIV-1 and found to be negative.
+The credit plasma is also tested by NAT for hepatitis A virus (HAV) and B19 virus (B19V).

-Rhophylac® (immune globulin intravenous human solution) is produced by an ion-exchange chromatography isolation procedure7, using pooled plasma obtained by plasmapheresis of immunized Rh0(D)-negative US donors.
-The manufacturing process includes a solvent/detergent treatment step (using tri-n-butyl phosphate and Triton™ X-100) that is effective in inactivating enveloped viruses such as HIV, HCV, and HBV.8,9 Rhophylac® (immune globulin intravenous human solution) is filtered using a Planova® 15 nanometer (nm) virus filter that has been validated to be effective in removing both enveloped and non-enveloped viruses.
-Table 3 presents viral clearance and inactivation data from validation studies, expressed as the mean log10 reduction factor.
+Rhophylac is produced by an ion-exchange chromatography isolation procedure4, using pooled plasma obtained by plasmapheresis of immunized Rh0(D)-negative US donors.
+The manufacturing process includes a solvent/detergent treatment step (using tri-n-butyl phosphate and Triton™ X-100) that is effective in inactivating enveloped viruses such as HIV, HCV, and HBV.5,6 Rhophylac is filtered using a Planova® 15 nanometer (nm) virus filter that has been validated to be effective in removing both enveloped and nonenveloped viruses.
+Table 3 presents viral clearance and inactivation data from validation studies, expressed as the mean log10 reduction factor (LRF).

-Table 3: Virus Inactivation and Removal in Rhophylac® (immune globulin intravenous human solution)
+Table 3: Virus Inactivation and Removal in Rhophylac

 |Solvent/detergent treatment||≥ 6.0||≥ 5.6||≥ 5.4||Not tested|